csmartinez/CD-Organizer/README.md

 ##CD Organizer
   Stores and lists album name and album artist of a CD name provided by the user.
+Also search for CDs by artist and receive all CDs by that artist.
   Ruby version 2.2

 ##Project Setup